Last updated 19th May, 2025

 Sometimes this system can fail.
 However, this is very rare.

-Another extremely common form of damp in homes and structures are caused by leaks.
-Leaks happen when there are gaps in the structure which allow water to penetrate through into the building.
+Another extremely common form of damp in homes and structures is caused by leaks.
+Leaks happen when there are gaps in the structure which allow water to penetrate into the building.

 Leaks can be caused by many different factors, such as faulty roofing, cracks in walls, porous bricks and structural materials, faulty guttering, problems with cavity insulation and more.